yulizhou/leetcode-exercise/README.md

 ## 14. Longest Common Prefix
 We use two pointers, one for each chracter position in strings and one for each string.
 Then we loop over and check if there is any difference.

+## 20. Valid Parentheses
+This is a very easy problem with stack.
+If we encounter a left parenthesis, we push.
+If right, we check if the stack is empty.
+If it is empty, we return false.
+Otherwise we check the top one if it's the pairing one.
+If it is, then we pop and continue.

 ## 26. Remove Duplicates from Sorted Array
 We maintain two pointers: one points to the "new" array and the other one is the iterator `j`.
 When the `j` pointer finds duplicate, it skips it and if it finds a new element, the first pointer will increase and copy the new found element over.